 Yoga philosophy offered another layer of understanding: that beneath our suffering, an innate wholeness lives within all of us.
 No one is broken at their core - we are simply, at times, obscured from our true nature by the conditioning of our lives.
 Honestly, it was a relief to discover thousand-year-old texts that could serve as a roadmap and guide.

 And through all of it - the science, the medicine, the emotional work, the philosophy - I found myself arriving at something unexpectedly simple: much of my suffering came from experiencing myself as fundamentally separate and alone.
-What emerged was not a rigid spirituality or belief system, but a felt sense of connection - a remembering that we are part of something greater than ourselves.

 I now write, teach, and speak at the intersection of science, humanness, and deeper meaning.
 As a physician, I see health not only through the lens of disease, but through a deeper question: what obscures access to the vitality already within us, how does that become reflected in the body, and what becomes possible when we live in more connected and fully expressed ways?